 Sixth Form Centre

-The creation of a dedicated Sixth Form Centre, which includes, a Study Room, Common Room, three Lecture Rooms all with wireless connectivity.
+The creation of a dedicated Sixth Form Centre, which includes, a large study room with computing facilities, common room, office space, three teaching rooms all with interactive smart screens, and centre wide wireless connectivity.

 The redevelopment and refurbishment of the Technology Centre, which houses: Electronics, Plastics, Food and Resistant Materials rooms in a modern dedicated centre.